Twitter CEO tells employees company not 'held hostage' by Musk offer -source | Technology

 Twitter CEO tells employees company not 'held hostage' by Musk offer -source

+As Agrawal took questions from staff that were posted on the company's Slack messaging service, he encouraged employees to remain focused and told them "we as employees control what happens," said the source, who did not want to be identified because they were not authorized to speak publicly on the matter.
+The meeting came after news broke that the Tesla chief executive officer had offered to buy the social media company for $43 billion.
-Twitter Chief Executive Parag Agrawal sought to reassure employees that the company was not being "held hostage" by news of Elon Musk's offer to buy the company, while speaking at an all-hands meeting with employees on Thursday, a source familiar with the matter told Reuters.

-Agrawal expressed appreciation for the employees' work and encouraged them to remain focused, the source said.
+Twitter Chief Executive Officer Parag Agrawal sought to reassure employees during an all-hands meeting on Thursday that the company was not being "held hostage" by news of Elon Musk's offer to buy the company, a source familiar with the matter told Reuters.
+As Agrawal took questions from staff that were posted on the company's Slack messaging service, he encouraged employees to remain focused and told them "we as employees control what happens," said the source, who did not want to be identified because they were not authorized to speak publicly on the matter.

+The meeting came after news broke that the Tesla chief executive officer had offered to buy the social media company for $43 billion.
+Agrawal told staff that the board was continuing to review Musk's offer, but that he was limited in what he could share with the employees.

+In one section of the question and answer session, one employee asked how the company arrived to the decision to offer Musk a board seat.
+"Are we just going to start inviting any and all billionaires to the board?" according to a section of the meeting heard by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)